SimformSolutionsPvtLtd/react-native-story-view/README.md

 ## Usage

 StoryView is divided into several components, MultiStory, MultiStoryContainer and StoryContainer all for rendering Story.
-UserHeaderView and Footer are individual components for header and footer.
+ProfileHeader and Footer are individual components for header and footer.
 We'll look usage and customization of all these.

 <br />
 Checkout Multi Story Example